clawer87/linkmakerbot-for-reddit/README.md

 # Linkmaker Bot for Reddit
-This script makes a simple bot for detecting a string in a post or comment, and replies with a link based on that string.
+This python script is a simple bot for detecting a string in a post or comment, and replies with a link based on that string.

 ## Installation
 - Ensure python and pip are installed.